 There are five creatures in Theros Beyond Death with similiar ability all in red and white.
 They all give your team +1/+0 whenever you cast a spell that targets a hero:

-This will be an aggressive deck.
-You’l want cheap creatures, cards that make multiple creatures heroes and spell that target them.
-Auras also target your creatures and therefore they trigger your heroes.
+This is an aggressive deck.
+You want cheap creatures, cards that make multiple creatures, heroes and spell that target them.
+Auras also target your creatures and therefore trigger your heroes.